Office of the City Manager

 City Manager Amy Arrington

-On May 10th, the City Council held its regular monthly meeting.
-Here are some of the highlights:
+On Tuesday, January 10th, the City Council had its regular monthly meeting.
+Here are the meeting highlights.

 Amy Arrington, City Manager